jobovy/mwdust/README.rst

 Dust Data
 ---------

-The code can automatically download all of the necessary data.
-By default, only the most commonly-used dust maps are downloaded; to download all maps, use the ``--all-downloads`` installation option (you can just re-run the installation with this option to add this later).
-The installation option ``--no-downloads`` turns all downloads off.
-By default, downloads are run without showing any progress, but if you want to see the downloads's progression, use ``--verbose-downloads``.
+By default, dust maps are download when you use them for the first time.
+The code can download all of the necessary data at by running

+..  code-block:: python

+   from mwdust import download_all download_all()

+; to
+download all maps, use the ``--all-downloads``

-The data are put in subdirectories of a directory ``DUST_DIR``, with roughly the following lay-out::
+The data are put in subdirectories of a directory ``DUST_DIR`` or ``~/.mwdust``, with roughly the following lay-out::

     $DUST_DIR/